DrylandEcology/STEPWAT2/README.md

 ```

-* Run the non-gridded version of STEPWAT2 from the Stepwat_Inputs/ folder:
+* Run the non-gridded version of STEPWAT2 from the Stepwat_Inputs/ folder using SOILWAT2 to drive the water cycle:

 ```
 cd testing.sagebrush.master/Stepwat_Inputs/